| William Eaton

 Civic Building, culminating in 1980 with the Sunset Moonrise Concert on

+South Mountain, the beginning of his formal performance career.
 For the following 14 years, Eaton has explored the ways people can be

 brought to interact with music.
 Venues for his performances have ranged